-If you are a fan of wetlands and their wild, watery landscapes filled with life, then you probably don't need any encouragement to get out there.
-Yet sometimes we could all do with resetting and instead of focusing on what we're doing, seeing or achieving next, taking time in the moment to notice the little things as well as the huge winter spectacles.
+If you're a fan of nature then you'll know it can be a source of solace, and our wild, watery landscapes filled with life are no different.
+You probably don't need any encouragement to get out there.
+Yet sometimes we could all do with resetting after stressful times, and instead of focusing on what we're doing, seeing or achieving next, taking time in the moment to notice the little things and slow our brains down so that we can just - breathe.

-Nature connection is an internationally recognised scientific expression the correct term being “nature connectedness”.
+Nature connection is an internationally recognised scientific expression, the correct term being “nature connectedness” as defined by pioneering work from the University of Derby.
 We know that simple exposure to nature is good for us.
 However, connection with nature is something more meaningful and deeper than exposure.
 Here are some of the ways we might do this:

 1. Engage all our senses – touch, smell, sight, hearing, taste.
 Sight is often the least important.